aleph-engineering/new_researchdate/README.md

 3. You need the Meteor web framework, which relays in Node.JS to work.
 The following site will also tell how to install it: https://www.meteor.com/.

+4. Since ResearchDate has some Node.JS libraries, they need to also be downloaded to the project's directory.
+To do that make sure to run the command: <code>npm install</code>.

 Both technologies are available for Windows, Linux and Mac, so feel comfortable to install them wherever you desire.